pensjonatus/flash-fiction/blog/a-background-character.md

 ---
-title: 'A Background Character'
+title: A Background Character
 date: '2015-01-10'
-categories:
+tags:
-  - 'love'
+  - love
 ---

 I wish magic items were possible in life.
 Key items that move the plot forward,